yudadabing/CPSRNet_OLEN/readme.md

-# Color Polarization Image Super-Resolution Reconstruction via Cross-Branch Supervised Learning Strategy
+# Color Polarization Image Super-Resolution Reconstruction via Cross-Branch Supervised Learning Strategy  (Accpetd by Optics and Lasers in Engineering )

 ## Table of Contents